krkn-chaos/visualize/README.md

 5. Add the URL of your elasticsearch
 6. Add authentication into elastic search
 7. Give the corresponding index name you're configuring under Elasticsearch details
-8. Remove the @ from before the timestamp field
+8. Remove the @ from before the timestamp field (Alerts needs created_at)
 9. Save & test
 10. Repeat for each index